SurajMazar/_assist/README.md

 this command will create a react component inside `resources/js/component/example` with basic structure

-## Usage with vue and react rpojects
+## Usage with vue and react projects

 ```
 npx srz make:rc components/example